-Hi, I’m Jon Earle, a storyteller person in Brooklyn, NY.
+Hi, I'm Jon Earle, a writer and radio producer in New York City.

 I produce audio stories that are punchy, whimsical, and unconventional.
 I won Best New Artist (with Emma Wiseman) at the 2016 Sarah Awards for “Quadraturin,” an original work of audio fiction.
 I'm a two-time finalist in KCRW’s 24-Hour Radio Race and the recipient of the competition’s UnFictional Award (with Mark Bramhill) for “The Diva Sheep.”
 My work has aired on KCRW, WCAI, NHPR, the Serendipity podcast, and PRX Remix.